dustymcmains/photo-album/README.md

 ## Installing NPM

-Run 'npm install' to install node package manager.
+Run `npm install` to install node package manager.
 This must be done before serving the project.

 ## Development server